-Restraints are used when there is behavior that causes immediate danger to the safety of the patient, a staff member or others.
+Restraints are used when there is behavior that causes immediate danger to the safety of the patient, staff members, or others.
 A soft mitt prevents the patient from being able to grasp things, but they are still able to move their arms.
-Soft wrist and ankle restraints may be used to prevent a patient from interfering with cares; such as pulling at an IV or other tubes or removing a dressing.
+Soft wrist and ankle restraints may be used to prevent a patient from interfering with cares, such as pulling at an IV or other tubes or removing a dressing.

 Restraints are only used after all other options have been tried.
 Other options are: